Get Involved: Become a Volunteer

 2. Thought Leadership

 • Provides regular insights on industry trends and challenges to both the Board of Directors and association membership.
-Through thought leadership, HPAC helps drive discussions that benefit all stakeholders, emphasizing shared goals and values.
+Through thought leadership, the HPAC helps drive discussions that benefit all stakeholders, emphasizing shared goals and values.
 It also ensures that the hospitality partner community is involved in key strategic decisions.

 3. Consultation on Sponsorship Program